bodobraegger/3ko.ch/README.md

 # 3ko.ch
-web presence for the end-to-end design-and-development studio 3ko
+web presence for 3ko, the internet development studio